cstjean/ClobberingReload.jl/README.md

 ## Clobbering Reload

-Julia's `reload` loads the module from scratch, creating a new module object. then replaces the old module with the new one.
-As a consequence, in code like
+Julia's `reload(mod)` loads `mod` from scratch, creating a new module object, then replaces the old module with the new one.
+As a consequence:
-this:

 ```julia
 import A